kenedyyc/Helsinki-City-bike-stations-Origin-Destination-OD-data/README.md

   <i><dd>---by maximum distance travelled</dd></i>
   <i><dd>---per day trip date</dd></i>
   <i><dd>---destination from starting point</dd></i>
-  ...<i><strong>AND</strong></i> future insights questions as to what makes a location popular within the region using map visualizations.
+  ...<i><strong>AND</strong></i> future insights questions as to what makes an origin or destination location popular, by using a map visualizations.
-  For example the presence of a pub, grocessry stories and some of the answers from map visualizations shows the presence of pub with more trips taken after midnight.
+  For example the presence of a pub, grocessry stories, opening and closing times within the week.
 </dl>
 Based on the analysis, measures can be taken into account as to which station/depots needs more bikes.